 Climbers 10 – times on each leg

-To work your shoulders more, assume push-up positions and shift your weight to your knuckles.
-Pull your right leg up to your chest and keep it straight.
-Lower the right leg and then repeat the process with the left leg.
+To intensify shoulder engagement, start in a push-up position and transfer weight onto your knuckles.
+Draw your right leg towards your chest, ensuring it remains extended.
+Lower the right leg, then replicate the sequence with the left leg.